dlmrr/cagepiketty_elections/README.md

 All the election data from https://unehistoireduconflitpolitique.fr/telecharger.html merged into a single Parquet file.
-I will example DuckDB queries and auxialary socio-political data later.
+I will add examples of DuckDB queries and auxialary socio-political data later.